rubygarage/rubygarage.github.com/slides/models.markdown

 Business logic structure:

 Book
-- Should contain title, descirption, price and how many books in stock
+- Should contain title, description, price and how many books in stock
 - Title, price, books in stock fields should be required
 - Should belong to author and category
-- Should have many ratings from costomers
+- Should have many ratings from customers

 Category
 - Has a title